keiran-rowell/keiran-rowell.github.io/_posts/2026-04-01-the-oxygen-apocalypse.md

   </div>
 </div>

 Despite the same carbon budget, CH<sub>4</sub> is a 30--80x more potent greenhouse gas that CO<sub>2</sub> ([depending on impact timescale](https://climate.mit.edu/ask-mit/what-makes-methane-more-potent-greenhouse-gas-carbon-dioxide)).
 The millenia-long lifespan of methane was shortened by photosynthesisers to just a decade, replaced by carbon dioxide.
 The linear symmetry of O=C=O gives it few energetic vibrations that can match and absorb infraread heat.
-We the 1:1 exchange of CH<sub>4</sub> to CO<sub>2</sub> by catalytic oxygen-linked radical reactions had mad the greenhouse blanket translucent.
-The sun was dimmer back then and with nothing to compensate, a long winter was coming.
+The 1:1 exchange of CH<sub>4</sub> to CO<sub>2</sub> by catalytic oxygen-linked radical reactions had made the greenhouse blanket translucent.
+There was no human heavy industry emitting gigatonnes of CO<sub>2</sub> into the atmosphere each year.

+The sun was dimmer back then.
+With nothing to compensate, a long winter was coming.

 ### ...and the Earth froze

+The oxygen evolving complex had given cyanobacteria the way to catalytically generate fuel from their near-limitless solvent they were suspended in.
+They could split water with no consequences, the chemistry of their surroundings had buffered their chemical spill for billions of years, though their emissions [destroyed the greenhouse layer in a thousandth of that](https://www.pnas.org/doi/11.1073/pnas.0504878102).
+This was the properties of water and their chemical re-engineering would almost become their undoing.

 ![Snowball Earth](/images/Snowball_Huronian.jpg)

 *An artist's impression of "Snowball Earth" during the Huronian Glaciation.* [Oleg Kuznetsov](https://commons.wikimedia.org/wiki/File:Snowball_Huronian.jpg) [CC BY-SA 4.0]
 {:.figcaption}

-Methanogenic bacteria

-Oxygen triggering the ice age from the consumed greenhouse blanket

-The great Glaciation.
-200 million years of ice age.

-CH4 -> CO2 -> CO2 could be rained out and form limestone
+Tipping the Earth's temperature balance, the cyanos solvent-fuel-transport substance began to cool.
+Following H<sub>2</sub>O's near-unique property of being an naturally abundant liquid that expands when it freezes the glaciers began to creep from poles to equator, eventually encasing the globe as a "snowball Earth".
+The increasingly reflective surface created a temperature plunging feedback loop.
+The lockpick that allowed them to break down inexhaustible water now caused them to be encased in a crystalline lattice.
+It was almost a self-extinction.
+Only a burst of carbon dioxide, ruptured from volcanoes, punctuated this frozen end state.
+But this thawed world was a new one, the atmosphere had been injected with triplet oxygen, a potent fuel source for any metabolism aggressive enough to handle this incendiary substance.

 ### ...and life rose up